-I’m a pragmatist – I don’t do doom and gloom – because you need to be pragmatic to be a successful businessman.
+We believe that doom and gloom analysis is often misguided – because you need to be pragmatic to be successful in business.

 Wild Investment Schemes While Pinching Pennies

-Someone will eventually guess correctly, but do I think it will happen any time soon?
+Someone will eventually guess correctly, but do we think it will happen any time soon?
 A resounding ‘no’.

-Having said all this, I do think that the US has some real issues which will cause problems down the line – for starters, it’s in debt up to its eyeballs and this is unsustainable.
+Having said that, the US has some real issues which will cause problems down the line – for starters, it’s in debt up to its eyeballs and this is unsustainable.

 What You Can Learn From the Doomsayers